bttobi/bttobi/README.md

 # 🖥️ Bartosz Tobiński</h1>

 ### 👤 Who am I?
-I'm a Information and Communication Technologies (ICT for short) student at Poznań University of Technology and a front-end web developer. <br />
+I'm Information and Communication Technologies (ICT for short) student at Poznań University of Technology and front-end web developer. <br />
-Currently working at GSK as an IT Automation Trainee.
+Currently working at GSK in the IT Automation team.

 #